 Can this dynamic continue?
 Potentially, yes.
 If the commercial market continues to more openly embrace HFC technology, Plug Power’s growth rates will continue to be robust, margins will continue to improve and big losses will turn into big profits.
 Sure, that’s a big “if”.
-But, in the event that it does happen, PLUG stock could turn into a multi-bagger in the long run.
+But, in the event that it does happen, PLUG stock can jump much further in the long term.

 Workhorse Group (WKHS)